 The whole process takes about 30 seconds and progress of the verification and installing of security features are shown on the screen.
 Once this is done the gadget automatically restarts.

 Creating a Trezor Wallet

 Creating a wallet on Trezor’s hardware wallets would be the most important step on a private key set up.
 If you already have an existing key with access to crypto assets then you can import it to your Trezor wallet, however, it is recommended to create a new one to prevent security breaches especially if your old key was created online or a mobile phone crypto assets storage

 All you need to do first will be to create new and then a pop up screen will appear that shows the features of the Trezor cryptocurrency storage and also provides a few tips.
 You would need to select the “Create a backup in 3 minutes” option and a warning will be shown by Trezor that you need to confirm.

 One set of 12 randomly generated words for crypto assets will be created, Trezor will generate it for you and you will need to write it down and not lose it.
 You can use the recovery seed booklet that comes with the Trezor crypto hardware device.

 The random generating of words work by mixing an entropy from Trezor’s internal hardware number generator and also your computer to provide a private key for you to use.
 The mix of number generating from your system and the cryptocurrency hardware enables better randomness and reduces risk of a backdoor.

-The private key that will be generated acts as a master key for all your future crypto assets that you will store and is not entirely special to only your trezor gadget.
-It can be used to import to other cryptocurrency hardware storages as well as long as the itt is compatible.
+The private key that will be generated acts as a master key for all your future crypto assets that you will store and is not entirely special to only your Trezor gadget.
+It can be used to import to other cryptocurrency hardware storages as well as long as the it is compatible.